 Daxin Materials Corporation ("the Company") was incorporated in accordance with the Company Act of the Republic of China in July 12, 2006.
-The address of its registered office and principal place of business is No.15, Keyuan 1st Rd., Central Taiwan Science Park, Taichung City, Taiwan, R.O.C.
+The address of its registered office and principle place of business is No.15, Keyuan 1st Rd., Central Taiwan Science Park, Taichung City, Taiwan, R.O.C.
 The Company's common shares were listed and traded on the Taipei Exchange ("TPEx") since May 12, 2011; officially listed on Taiwan Stock Exchange ("TWSE") since July 16, 2011, and delisted from the TPEx at the same date.

-The Company mainly engage in the research, development, production, and sale of display and semiconductor related fine chemicals.
+The Company and its subsidiaries (collectively as the "Group"), mainly engage in the research, development, production, and sale of display and semiconductor related fine chemicals.

-2. The authorization of the financial statements
+2. The authorization of consolidated financial statements

-These parent-company-only financial statements were approved and authorized for issue by the Board of Directors on February 22, 2023.
+These consolidated financial statements were approved and authorized for issue by the Board of Directors on February 22, 2023.